-Spring Arbor University's Lansing Office offers a fully accredited Bachelor's degree in Elementary Education on GLCC's campus.
+Spring Arbor University's Lansing Office offers an accredited Bachelor's degree in Elementary Education on GLCC's campus.
 Students take the relevant GLCC classes and transfer them into Spring Arbor's program.
 Classes not offered by GLCC are offered by Spring Arbor faculty on our campus.
-Elementary Education students minor in both Social Studies and Language Arts.
+Elementary Education students either minor in both Social Studies and Language Arts or major in one of those areas.
+Other majors must be completed at the Spring Arbor main campus.

 Spring Arbor's program is approved by the Michigan Department of Education for certification in Michigan.
-This program has further accreditation by the National Council for Accreditation of Teacher's Education (NCATE).
+This program has further accreditation by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation is more readily recognized as certification or licensure in any state.